fenago/learn-java-12-programming/lab_guide/Lab_10.md

 Summary
 ===================

-In this chapter, the reader was presented with a description of the most popular network protocols: UDP, TCP/IP, and WebSocket.
+In this lab, the reader was presented with a description of the most popular network protocols: UDP, TCP/IP, and WebSocket.
 The discussion was illustrated with code examples using JCL.
 We also reviewed URL-based communication and the latest Java HTTP 2 Client API.

-The next chapter provides an overview of Java GUI technologies and demonstrates a GUI application using JavaFX, including code examples with control elements, charts, CSS, FXML, HTML, media, and various other effects.
+The next lab provides an overview of Java GUI technologies and demonstrates a GUI application using JavaFX, including code examples with control elements, charts, CSS, FXML, HTML, media, and various other effects.
 The reader will learn how to use JavaFX to create a GUI